 Updates on the coronavirus crisis from across the region:

-All told, a total of 544 patients have been admitted, treated and discharged from the hospital.
+All told, there have now been a total of 775 patients who have been admitted, treated and discharged from the hospital.

 Also on Thursday afternoon, Beverly Hospital and Addison Gilbert Hospital in Gloucester were reporting 15 confirmed cases of coronavirus patients, two fewer than the day before.
 Three of those patients remained in the intensive care unit, same as Wednesday.